 2. Refuse to allow such borrower to exercise any rights of cancellation or refund set forth in § 930 of Title 5, all of which rights shall be applicable to such borrower;

 3. Fail to take any action required of a bank or trust company under § 930 of Title 5, all of which shall be required of such person; or

 4. In connection with any application for a policy of insurance submitted to such person by such borrower, or in connection with any policy of insurance thereafter issued to such borrower by such person, fail to disclose or cause to be disclosed to such borrower that such policy, if and when issued, is not a direct liability of such bank or trust company, and that only the assets of the insurer issuing such policy are applicable to the payment and satisfaction of claims made thereunder.

 b.
-The prohibitions set forth in subparagraphs a.2. and 3. of this subdivision shall be applicable only with respect to "an individual borrower," as defined in § 930(f) of Title 5.
+The prohibitions set forth in paragraphs (23)a.2. and 3. of this section shall be applicable only with respect to "an individual borrower," as defined in § 930(f) of Title 5.

 c.
-The Commissioner shall by regulation promulgated after consultation with the Bank Commissioner provide for the adequate disclosure of the prohibitions set forth in this subdivision.
+The Commissioner shall by regulation promulgated after consultation with the Bank Commissioner provide for the adequate disclosure of the prohibitions set forth in this paragraph.

 a.
 Deny, refuse to issue, refuse to renew, refuse to reissue, cancel or otherwise terminate an insurance policy or restrict coverage on any individual because that individual is, has been or may be the subject of abuse or seeks, has sought or should have sought, medical or psychological treatment for abuse, protection from abuse or shelter from abuse;